phaustin/a500_2024/_sources/week_notes.md

 - Here's a Jupyter notebook that implements {ref}`businger-dyer`

-- Assignment 5: Modify {ref}`simple_integrator` so that it works with a specified surface temperature instead of a surface flux.
+- Assignment 5: Modify the {ref}`simple_integrator` notebook so that it works with a specified surface temperature instead of a fixed surface flux.
 Use the Businger-Dyer drag coefficients to calculate the flux.
 To keep the layer growing you can specify that the surface temperature is a couple of degrees warmer than the air just above it (make that tmeperature difference an adjustable parameter)